Shani David

-Shani David (שני דוד; born July 6, 1991) is an Israeli football defender, currently playing for Maccabi Kishronot Hadera.
+Shani David (שני דוד; born 6 July 1991) is an Israeli footballer who plays as a defender for Maccabi Kishronot Hadera.
 She is a member of the Israeli national team, having played her debut for the national team against Belarus.
 David also coaches at women's youth levels.

 At the 2017 Maccabiah Games, David scored a goal in the final for Israel as it beat Team USA 2-1 to win a gold medal in women's soccer.